skycoin/cx/docs/[WIP]cx-roadmap.md

 Objectives:
 - Allow CX to read/write from golang structs directly using "unsafe".

+Notes:
+Support only for simple types, no pointers, only atomics

 ## Taskbar Launcher for CX
 This is going to launch the CX Playground.
 It’s going to open up a web browser on the user’s computer.
 It’s going to let them type in a CX program and run it.
 This is going to be expanded into what’s called a CX-IDE or CX-Playground.
 That will be github.com/skycoin/cx-ide or github.com/skycoin/cx-playground.